Seneca-ICTOER/OPS705/docs/Labs/lab2.md

 The nano text editor would seem like an easier-to-use text editor, but vi (although taking longer to learn) has outstanding features and allow the user to be more productive with editing text files.

 ## Investigation 1:  Update Linux
-This investigation simply has you update your CentOS installation.
+This investigation simply has you update your Ubuntu installation.
 This includes operating system packages, as well as any other packages that have been installed using yum.

 ### Part 1: Privilege Escalation